David Norris (politician): Education and academic career

 Norris attended school at St. Andrew's College and The High School.
-He then entered Trinity College, the University of Dublin, to read for the degree of B.A. in English Literature and Language, where he was elected a Foundation Scholar in 1965 in that subject before achieving a 1st Class Moderatorship in 1967 and editing Icarus, the university literary magazine.
+He then entered Trinity College Dublin, to read for the degree of B.A. in English Literature and Language, where he was elected a Foundation Scholar in 1965 in that subject before achieving a 1st Class Moderatorship in 1967 and editing Icarus, the university literary magazine.
 He remained at Trinity as a lecturer and college tutor between 1968 and 1996.
-His love of Joyce is borne out in Dublin's annual Bloomsday celebrations.
-He defended Ulysses when Roddy Doyle said it was "overlong, overrated and unmoving", calling Doyle a "foolish" and "moderate talent".
-He is an Irish language speaker.
-He is also a Hebrew language speaker.
+His love of James Joyce is borne out in Dublin's annual Bloomsday celebrations.
+He defended Joyce's novel Ulysses when writer Roddy Doyle said it was "overlong, overrated and unmoving", calling Doyle a "foolish" and "moderate talent".
+He speaks Irish and Hebrew.

-After contracting the water-borne variation of hepatitis while visiting Central Europe in 1994, Norris received disability payments from a private income continuance insurer worth thousands of euro over 16 years, from a Trinity College insurance policy.
+After contracting the water-borne variation of hepatitis while visiting Central Europe in 1994, Norris received disability payments from a private income continuance insurer worth thousands of euros over 16 years, from a Trinity College insurance policy.
 Norris left his role as a lecturer after Trinity College authorities said the situation arising from his illness was "untenable", although he remained an elected senator.
 Norris was hospitalised and was seriously ill for a time as a result of the condition.

 Campaigning and activism

 Norris took the Attorney General to the High Court over the criminalisation of homosexual acts.
-His claim was based on the fact that the law infringed on his right to privacy and that since the introduction of the Constitution of Ireland the law passed under British rule became repugnant to the constitution.
+His claim was based on the fact that the law infringed on his right to privacy and that since the introduction of the Constitution of Ireland, the law passed under British rule became repugnant to the constitution.
 The High Court ruled against Norris.
 He appealed his case to the Supreme Court of Ireland.
 In 1983 (in Norris v.
 Attorney General), the Supreme Court upheld the constitutionality of the law by a three to two verdict.

 Having lost the Supreme Court case, Norris took his case to the European Court of Human Rights (see Norris v.
 Ireland).
-In 1988, the European Court ruled that the law criminalising same sex activities was contrary to the European Convention on Human Rights, in particular Article 8 which protects the right to respect for private life.
+In 1988, the European Court ruled that the law criminalising same-sex activities was contrary to the European Convention on Human Rights, in particular Article 8 which protects the right to respect for private life.
 The law was held to infringe on the right of adults to engage in acts of their own choice.

 This law was repealed in 1993.

 Norris has since then expanded his activism to a concept of "universal rights".

 Political career

+Senator (1987 to 2024)

-Norris represents the Dublin University constituency in the Seanad as an Independent.
-He was first elected to the Seanad in 1987, and has been re-elected at each election since.
+Norris represented the Dublin University constituency in the Seanad as an independent.
+He was first elected to the Seanad in 1987, and was re-elected at each election until his resignation in 2024.
+On 14 November 2023, he announced in an interview with Trinity News that he would retire in January 2024.
+He resigned from the Seanad in January 2024, and received tributes from president Michael D. Higgins and taoiseach Leo Varadkar delivered to the cathaoirleach.
+On his retirement, he was the longest-serving senator in Irish history.